 Do not exceed circuit rating.
 Exceeding the circuit rating may cause a fire and result in death or serious injury.

-A rotating hatch in the compartment floor lets you route the shoreline cord through a passage in the bottom of the compartment so you can shut the compartment door while the shoreline is connected.
+An access cover in the compartment floor lets you route the shoreline cord through a passage in the bottom of the compartment so you can shut the compartment door while the shoreline is connected (Typical Views shown).